JudeAlmutlaq/evolution-rpg/readme.md

 ## Custom scripts folder

 There is a folder `/resources/app/customSctripts`.
 Any `.js` file placed in this folder will be included.
 Functions, variables and classes defined in these files will be placed in the global namespace.
+All subdirectories within the module will have their contents loaded before the scripts outside the subdirectory.

 ## Additional functions